amr08/React-Redux/README.md

 ### Installing and Running Locally

-Set up accounts and tokens with Zenhub & Auth0
+Set up accounts and tokens with Zendesk & Auth0

 then install package.json: